vannguyengd/gooddata-ui/docs/10_vis__ranking_filter_component.md

 The component has all the same properties as the Ranking Filter component (see [Properties](#Properties)) with the following exceptions:
 * The `buttonTitle` property is irrelevant for the Ranking Filter Dropdown component.
 * The `onCancel` property is mandatory for the Ranking Filter Dropdown component, because it is supposed to be used to hide the dropdown.
 * The Ranking Filter Dropdown component has one additional property, `anchorEl`.
 This optional property specifies the element that the dropdown is aligned to, which is typically your toggle button.
-The property can be an event target or a string and defaults to `'body'`.
+The property can be an event target or a string and defaults to `"body"`.

 Check out our [live examples](https://github.com/gooddata/gooddata-ui-sdk/tree/master/examples/sdk-examples) for demonstration.